 Fortunately, you can help prevent prediabetes from becoming type 2 diabetes by making lifestyle changes.
 These lifestyle changes are important:

-Exercise.
-Be physically activity for 30 minutes a day, five days a week.
+- Exercise.
+Be physically active for 30 minutes a day, five days a week.
 This can help you control your weight.

-Manage your stress.
-Too much stress can make it hard or get in the way of you exercising or eating healthy, putting you at risk for prediabetes and other health issues.
+- Manage your stress.
+Too much stress can get in the way of you exercising or eating healthy, putting you at risk for prediabetes and other health issues.

 If you think you may have prediabetes, talk to your doctor.
 A simple blood sugar test can tell you if you have prediabetes.
 Then you and your care team will know how to best take care of you.